-EAD will consider any comments received from the complainant and/or respondent after reviewing the preliminary investigative report, and will conduct any further investigation it considers necessary or appropriate.
-Thereafter, EAD will issue a final investigative report that sets forth (a) EAD's final determination, based on a preponderance of the evidence, whether the respondent engaged in sexual misconduct in violation of this policy, and (b) if appropriate, any relevant recommendations.
-The final investigative report will contain a summary of the information and documents on which the final determination and any remedial or other recommendations are based and will address, to the extent EAD considers appropriate, any comments received from the complainant or respondent concerning the preliminary investigative report.
-The comments from the complainant and respondent will also be attached as an exhibit.
-EAD will provide its final investigative report simultaneously to the complainant and the respondent.
-The names and other identifying information of other students will be redacted from the final investigative report to the extent required by law.
-When the respondent is found to have violated the policy, the appropriate person will be notified for sanctioning, referral, or follow-up (Director of Student Accountability for students, Dean of the appropriate School for faculty, appropriate supervisor/manager and Human Resources consultant for staff, etc.).
-When there is no finding or a finding that the respondent has not violated the policy, the appropriate person (Director of Student Accountability for students, Dean of the appropriate School for faculty, appropriate supervisor/manager and Human Resources consultant for staff, etc.) will be notified.
-EAD will also forward a summary of any evidence it received concerning possible violations of other policies to the office or department responsible for enforcement of such policies, as appropriate.
+The Title IX Office will consider any comments received from the complainant and/or respondent after reviewing the preliminary report, and will conduct any further investigation it considers necessary or appropriate.
+The parties will receive and have an opportunity to submit a response limited to new information.
+Thereafter, the Title IX Office will issue a final report that sets forth (a) an analysis of the Title IX Office's determination, based on a preponderance of the evidence, whether the respondent engaged in sexual misconduct, as described in the notice of investigation, in violation of this policy, and (b) if appropriate, any relevant recommendations.
+The final report will contain a summary of the evidence on which the final determination and any remedial or other recommendations are based and will address, to the extent the Title IX Office considers appropriate, any comments received from the complainant or respondent concerning the preliminary report.
+The comments from the complainant and respondent will also be attached to the final report.
+The Title IX Office may redact the names of others and sensitive information will be redacted from the final report.
+The complainant and respondent will be permitted to view the redacted information by scheduling an appointment at the Title IX Office.
+When the respondent is found to have violated the policy, the appropriate person will be notified for sanctioning, referral, or follow-up (e.g., Director of Student Accountability for students, Dean of the appropriate School for faculty, appropriate supervisor/manager and Human Resources consultant for staff, etc.).
+When there is no finding or a finding that the respondent has not violated the policy, the appropriate person (e.g., Director of Student Accountability for students, Dean of the appropriate School for faculty, appropriate supervisor/manager and Human Resources consultant for staff, etc.) will be notified.
+The Title IX Office will also forward a summary of any evidence it received concerning possible violations of other policies to the office or department responsible for enforcement of such policies, as appropriate.
+The Title IX Office will provide its final report simultaneously to the complainant and the respondent.